smaidbarma-ship-it/Brute-Force/README.md

 # Brute-Force
-Simulated and investigated a Brute force attack on Splunk.
+Simulated and investigated a network-based Brute-force attack on Splunk.

 ## Objective
 The objective of this project was to simulate a brute-force attack against a target system and use Splunk to detect, analyze, and investigate the malicious authentication attempts.
 This project demonstrates hands-on experience with SIEM log analysis, identifying attack patterns, and understanding security events.